 - Negatively affecting other unexpected parameters as usability, product features, marketing, and sales strategies

-- Negative acceptance from other customers, users, and parties
+- Negative feedback from other customers, users, and parties

 - Increased cost and project completion time